Skip to main content

 The presentation titled, “Antisemitism Past and Present,” was led by led by Jason Horowitz, director of Heritage Education and Partnership at Zeta Beta Tau (ZBT) — a historically Jewish fraternity.

 ZBT was founded in 1898 at the City College of New York.
-During that time, Jewish people were excluded from joining fraternities and sororities.
+During that time, Jewish people

 Among its many other impacts, COVID-19 has disrupted opportunities for University of Kentucky College of Arts & Sciences faculty to teach abroad.